-senior lecturer at Department of Engineering Sciences, Industrial Engineering & Management
+senior lecturer at Department of Civil and Industrial Engineering, Industrial engineering

 Senior Lecturer and Associate Professor in Industrial Engineering and Management.
 My research and teaching focuses on the one hand on industrial strategy and innovation, and on the other hand on ethics and sustainability, particularly in connection to technology and entrepreneurship.